opensauceryafrica/horizon/readme.md

 		}
 	})

-	for _, mail := range recipients {
+	// for each recipient, wait 5 seconds and send an email in a goroutine (timeline) for _, mail := range recipients {
 		go func(m service.Email) {
 			time.Sleep(5 * time.Second)
 			err := service.SendEmailForNotification(m.To, m.MessageKey, m.Replacements)
 			if err != nil {
-				future.SignalError(m)
+				// signal the future as error if the mail failed to send future.SignalError(m)
 			} else {
-				future.SignalComplete(m)
+				// signal the future as complete if the mail was sent successfully future.SignalComplete(m)
 			}
 		}(mail)
 	}

-	// block the main routine (this will not be needed in a server) horizon.Schwarzschild(future)
+	// block the main routine (when used in a server, you won't need this because a server is already a blocking routine) horizon.Schwarzschild(future)
 }
 ```